Canonical Artin Stacks over Log Smooth Schemes: Minimal Free Resolutions

-Since $\CV$ has $d$ rays, it follows that every $\varphi_i$ lies on a ray.
-Composing $i'$ by a uniquely determined permutation, we can assume that $\varphi_i$ lies on ray generated by $v_i$.
-Since $\varphi_i$ takes integer values on $P$, we see that $\varphi_i$ is a lattice point of $\CV$.
-Since $v_i$ is defined to be the first lattice point on the ray defined by $v_i$, we have $\varphi_i=n_iv_i$ for uniquely determined $n_i\in\N$.
-Hence, multiplication by $(n_1,\dots,n_d)$ is our desired $j$. \end{proof} In light of this proposition, we make the following definition. \begin{definition} \emph{Let $P$ be a saturated toric sharp monoid and let $F(P)$ have rank $d$.
-A morphism $i:P\rightarrow F$ to a free monoid of rank $d$ is a \emph{minimal\ free\ resolution} if it is exact and if for every exact morphism $i':P\rightarrow F'$ to a free monoid $F'$ of rank $d$, there is a unique morphism $j:F\rightarrow F'$ such that $i'=ji$.} \end{definition} If all of the charts of $X$ are given by simplicial toric varieties (as in the case Iwanari considers), then in constructing the canonical stack $\mf{X}$, one need only consider minimal free resolutions.
-As we see shortly, in the non-simplicial case, however, certain quotients of minimal free resolutions naturally arise: \begin{definition} \emph{Let $P$ be a saturated toric sharp monoid and let $F(P)$ have rank $d$.
-A morphism $i':P\rightarrow F'$ to a free monoid is \emph{qmfr} if it is of the form}
+where $\Cone(w_1,\dots,w_d)$ denotes the cone generated by the lattice points $w_i\in\Hom(P^{gp},\Z)$.
+Since $\CV$ has exactly $d$ extremal rays, it follows that each $\varphi_i$ lies on a distinct extremal ray.
+Composing $i'$ by a uniquely determined permutation of coordinates, we can assume that $\varphi_i$ lies on the ray $\rho_i$.
+Since $\varphi_i$ is a lattice point of $\Hom(P^{gp},\Q)$ (as $\varphi_i$ takes integer values on $P$), and since $v_i$ is defined to be the first lattice point on the ray $\rho_i$, we have $\varphi_i=n_iv_i$ for uniquely determined $n_i\in\N$.
+Hence, $\sum a_iv_i\mapsto (n_1a_1,\dots,n_da_d)$ is our desired $j$. \end{proof} In light of this proposition, we make the following definition. \begin{definition} \emph{Let $P$ be a toric sharp monoid and let $d$ be the number of extremal rays of $\CV$.
+A morphism $i:P\to F$ to a free monoid of rank $d$ is a \emph{minimal\ free\ resolution} if it is exact and if for every exact morphism $i':P\to F'$ to a free monoid $F'$ of rank $d$, there is a unique morphism $j:F\to F'$ such that $i'=ji$.} \end{definition} If all of the charts of $X$ are given by simplicial toric varieties (as in the case Iwanari considers), then one need only consider minimal free resolutions when constructing $\mf{X}$.
+In the non-simplicial case, however, $\mf{X}$ parametrizes morphisms obtained by ``slicing'' a minimal free resolution by a suitable face: \begin{definition} \emph{Let $P$ be a toric sharp monoid.
+A morphism of monoids $i':P\to F'$ is a \emph{sliced resolution} if there is a minimal free resolution $i:P\to F$, a face $H$ of $F$ such that $i(P)\cap H=0$, and an isomorphism of monoids $F'\to F/H$ over $P$.} \end{definition} If $P$ is a simplicially toric sharp monoid, then the number of extremal rays of $\CV$ is equal to the rank of $P^{gp}$.
+If $i:P\to F$ is a morphism to a free monoid of rank equal to that of $P^{gp}$, then $i$ is exact if and only if it is injective and close.
+Using this observation, it is an easy exercise to show that our definitions agree with those of Iwanari in the simplicial case: \begin{lemma} Let $P$ be a simplicially toric sharp monoid and let $i:P\to F$ be a morphism to a free monoid of rank equal that of $P^{gp}$.
+Then the following are equivalent: \begin{enumerate} \item $i$ is a minimal free resolution in the sense of \cite[Def 2.6]{mfr}. \item $i$ is a minimal free resolution in the sense of Definition \ref{def:mfr}. \item $i$ is a sliced resolution. \end{enumerate} \end{lemma} We now globalize the above definitions to morphisms of log schemes. \begin{definition} \emph{A morphism $f:(Y,\MM_Y)\to (X,\MM_X)$ of fs log schemes is a \emph{minimal\ free\ resolution}, resp.~a \emph{sliced resolution} if for all geometric points $\bar{y}$ of $Y$, the induced morphism}